danielbodnar/awesome-stars/BY-LANG.md

 ## Svelte

+- [kevmodrome/mistral-kit](https://github.com/kevmodrome/mistral-kit) - A prompt to code site using mistral-7b and ollama.
 - [sfx101/deck](https://github.com/sfx101/deck) - DECK is a powerful and high performant local web development studio, an open source alternative to Docker desktop
 - [berrysauce/ingredients](https://github.com/berrysauce/ingredients) - 🧪  Determine the "ingredients" (or technologies) behind a website
 - [goniszewski/grimoire](https://github.com/goniszewski/grimoire) - Bookmark manager for the wizards 🧙